IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 </script>
 ```

-For more information about the SDK, see [UID2 SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md).
+For more information about the SDK, see [SDK for JavaScript Reference Guide](../sdks/sdk-ref-javascript.md).

 ### Using the UID2 Integration Environment